 The caterpillars have been found feeding on:

 The adult moths are yellow to pale brown, with several with each wing having several dark zigzag transverse lines and one nearly straight pale-edged dark line.
-The forewings usually have two small black-edged white spots, one band running between the spots.
+The forewings usually have two small black-edged white spots, one of the zigzag lines running between the spots.
 The wingspan of the male is about 6 cms.
 The wingspan of the female is about 8 cms.

 The eggs are white with a black spot and are laid in a line along the edge of a leaf